DrewAPeterson7671/conways-game-of-life/README.md

 I don't see an advantage to collections off the top of my head.
 Lets display the board first.

+## Midway

+First I wanted to make the display of the grids for visual confirmation.
+If you look to my git history, I used puts to display each step and confirm it before proceeding.
+I was very wary of off-by-one error potential at every step.

+Originally, I was going to use an array of arrays, then after I stepped away from it for a few hours, I realized that I would have to have methods to check the surrounding neighbor values of corners zones \(such as the upper left corner\), side middle zone \(the middle X in the left side column\) methods and a middle zone method.
+And those methods \(except for middle zone\) would have to rotate 90 degrees for each counterpart.
+I needed a deeper abstraction.
+The only simple perimeter scan of zone values would be the middle zone because it scans 360 degrees around without looking outside of the bounds.
+It seemed to me the best way was to find a way to make a single 360 scan method.
+But how to deal with the scan looking out of the boundaries of the game?
+I stepped away from coding to dinner and it I came up with a solution.
+If Then I realized that, if I could make the center zone 0,0, then I just have to reject any out-of-bounds on a single 360 degree scan on each zone because the out of bounds zone would automatically have a absolute value of 2.
+And that could be filtered out, covering all directions.

+So that made it essential to use a hash.

+## Midway checklist

+DONE - ok, shift zero to the center zone of the grid, so the same method will for for checking all adjacent DONE - Move that into a collection
+DONE - Then remove from the collection anything with a "2" DONE - Use the remaining collection as coordinates to check zone values DONE - Push zone values into a different collection and total instances of O and X DONE - compare counts of values to the rules
+DONE - use compare results to modify the zone accordingly to O and X

 ## Refactor

 Refactoring to classes